Skip to main content

 You can have control of your blinds, but also soften the edges for a period room with complimentary drapery (which can also help with noise in rooms with high ceilings).

-Our Sonnette™ Shades combine the simplicity of a roller blind with the insulating design of a honeycomb blind.
+Our Sonnette™ blinds combine the simplicity of a roller blind with the insulating design of a honeycomb blind.
 The softly contoured fabrics have a unique aesthetic that adds style to any décor, working brilliantly with curtain side panels.

 Framing and Patterns